Mohammed-Ibrahim-01/SnatchAlert/SnatchAlert/API_DOCUMENTATION.md

 # SnatchAlert API Documentation

-Complete API reference for the SnatchAlert crime reporting and tracking system.
+Complete API reference for the SnatchAlert crime reporting and tracking system with email-based authentication and IMEI alert system.

 ## Base URL